AgrahariKumarVivek/git-demo/README.md

 # git-demo
-demo class for git and git hub
+demo class for git and git hub.